Supporters Like You

 Marie Ann Labrie still remembers the day when she received a frightening wake-up call regarding her health.
 Upon returning home after a trip to the gym, Labrie’s dangerously irregular heartbeat caused her to suddenly lose consciousness and collapse onto the kitchen floor.
 The fall left her badly bruised.

-Join a community of people who share your appreciation for world-class health care by becoming a member of one of our giving societies.
+Together we can do so much.
+Join a community of people who share your appreciation for world-class health care by becoming a member of The Brigham Legacy Society.